Testing and trust

 |---|---|

-| Required runtime dependencies | 0 — standard library only; optional extras are exactly that |
+| Required runtime dependencies | 0 — standard library only; optional extras are exactly that, and a guard test fails if importing any runtime module would pull one in |

 Offline demo (make demo) | Full evidence pack from a bundled example, no network |

-| Warning catalog | 178 stable codes, every one documented; the docs page is generated from the catalog and a test fails on drift |
+| Warning catalog | 400+ stable codes, every one documented; the docs page is generated from the catalog and a test fails on drift |

 | Clean-environment install | Wheel builds and installs into a fresh virtual environment with no network and no dependencies, and the installed CLI runs the demo |

-What the test suite actually covers
+What the test suite actually covers#

 - Parser tests — positive fixtures for every supported manifest, lockfile, and embedded build format, plus negative and malformed fixtures for each.